mvolkmann/blog/src/swift-ui.md

 ### `Color`

-This creates a rectangle view with a specific background color that grows to fill all the space offered to it.
+This creates a rectangular view with a specific background color that grows to fill all the space offered to it.
 For example, `Color.red` and `Color.clear` (transparent) are views.